 "David Barker's work sparked a revolution of thought that is building momentum to this day," said Kent Thornburg, Ph.D., director of the OHSU Bob and Charlee Moore Institute for Nutrition & Wellness.
 "His finding that growth patterns before birth predict a person's vulnerability for chronic disease has prompted the National Institute for Child Health and Human Development to put the topic at the top of their list for promising areas of research that will change our understanding of human disease."

-Dr. Barker has lectured and written extensively on nutrition in the womb and its life-long consequences.
-He has received a number of international awards including the Danone International Prize for Nutrition, the Prince Mahidol Prize and the Richard Doll Prize in Epidemiology.
+Dr. Barker lectured and wrote extensively on nutrition in the womb and its life-long consequences.
+He received a number of international awards including the Danone International Prize for Nutrition, the Prince Mahidol Prize and the Richard Doll Prize in Epidemiology.

-Together with Dr. Barker, the Moore Institute is affirming that prevention of chronic disease requires improvement in the nutrition of girls and young women.
+In the wake of Dr. Barker's work, the Moore Institute is affirming that prevention of chronic disease requires improvement in the nutrition of girls and young women.
 Protecting the nutrition and health of girls and young women should be the cornerstone of public health efforts to prevent chronic disease and produce healthy future generations.